YanrongXu/Yanrong-Xu-Portfolio/src/projects/Chrome-extension.md

     ]
 ---

-When I talk to a recruiter, i find out the most of the recruiter don't have a handy tool to organize the applicants and send it within the organizations.
-So i create the tool, to help recruiter.
-This tool was a chrome extensions.
+When I talk to a recruiter, I find out the most of the recruiter doesn't have a handy tool to organize the applicants and send it within the organizations.
+So I create this app to help recruiters.
+This tool was a chrome extension.

-quantify applicant to the right department in the organization.
+Place the quantify applicants to the right department in the company.